kubapeter/portfolio/Coursera Courses/Specializations/JavaScript for Beginners/JavaScript Basics/Week 2/Challenges/README.md

 >Change the title and the headings on the challenge1.html file and save it as challenge2.html.
 >
 >Use plus signs (+) and your two variables to write your first name and last name to the console on one line with a space between your names.

+## Challenge 3

+>Update and save the file again, this time as challenge3.html
+>
+>Add one more variable called "adjective" and assign it a value that describes you.
+Use the console to display a sentence that includes all three variables.
+This time use a template literal (tick marks, and ${} around variables).